Uzairak01/Uzairak01/README.md

 - 🌱 I’m currently learning C++ and JavaScript sometimes
 - 💞️ I can make complete front end for web
 - 📫 How to reach me --> can connect with me on my insta 'uzair.ahmadk01'
-- 😄 Pronouns: He / Him
+- 😄 Pronouns: He / Him --> Uzair
 - ⚡ Fun fact: Their is nothing funny here

 <!---